-Lucia Vergnano is a Dancer with Aterballetto Dance Company, Mother, and a GYROTONIC® Trainer.
-Vergnano now contributes to an Italian blog called Mamma, Mi Racconti (Mom, Tell Me).
+Lucia Vergnano is a Dancer with Aterballetto Dance Company, a Mother, and a GYROTONIC® Trainer based in Reggio Emilia, Italy.
+Vergnano now contributes to an blog called Mamma, Mi Racconti (Italian for Mom, Tell Me).

 In this post, Vergnano shares her thoughts on breathing, the importance of oxygen, and how the GYROTONIC® Method helped her further understand this necessity.